vasup86/vasup86/README.md

 - 👋 Hi, I’m Vasu Patel
 - 👀 I’m interested in programing and computer architechture.
-- 🌱 I’m currently attending Ryerson University and B.Eng Candidate for Computer Engineering.
+- 🌱 I’m a B.Eng Candidate for Computer Engineering at Ryerson University, Toronto.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 I can be reached through my linkedin. https://www.linkedin.com/in/vasu-patel8/

 <!---
 vasup86/vasup86 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.